mildlyinternet/mildlyinternet.github.io/_posts/code/rspec/2016-04-09-database-cleaner-setup.md

 ---
-layout: post
+layout: series
 title: Database Cleaner with RSpec
-category: code
 description: "Setting up Database Cleaner with RSpec"
+categories: [code, rspec]
+series: rspec
+order: 2
 ---

 When writing tests for a Rails application there is a good chance you will need to create records in the database.
 To have reliable tests those records should be removed after every run.
 This is a painful process to do manually.
-However there is a library that handles cleaning up your database after every run.
+However there is a library that handles cleaning up the database after every run.

 Setting up [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner)
 can be a little tricky, especially if you are not using ActiveRecord.